die-dimitry/V-GYM/Readme.md

 8. Now open up new tab in your browser and type
   - localhost/V-GYM
 9. This will open up web page asking for logins.

-''
+'''

-Developed By students of VIDYALANKAR INSTITUTE OF TECHNOLOGY
+*Developed By students of VIDYALANKAR INSTITUTE OF TECHNOLOGY